-Dist <- cbind(BinRoad,BinRivers) muleys <- cbind(muleys, Dist)
+#Let's try to add these distance covariates back to the original muley dataset.
+Dist <- cbind(BinRoad,BinRivers) muleys <- cbind(muleys, Dist)#Will not work because 2 locations are out of the box

-Figure 8.1: Zooming in around mule deer locations using drawExtent in the raster package in R.
+Figure 8.3: Zooming in around mule deer locations using drawExtent in the raster package in R.

-8.2 Preparing additional covariates
+8.3 Preparing additional covariates